-This is also a great opportunity to check that your Google My Business page is claimed, fully built out, and accurate when it comes to things like your location and hours.
+This is also a great opportunity to check that your Google Business Profile is claimed, thoroughly completed, and accurate when it comes to things like your location and hours.

 2. Build out your website

-For the food and beverage industry, you can’t underestimate the importance of a well-designed, complete website that keeps your target audience top of mind.
+For the food and beverage industry, you can’t underestimate the importance of a well-designed website that keeps your target audience top of mind.

-That means not getting too in the weeds when it comes to the aesthetics of the site, or sacrificing content.
-“Don’t try to dive into a ‘brand image’ that overpowers the actual offering or service,” advises Carrie Anne.
+That means not getting too in the weeds when it comes to the aesthetics of the site or sacrificing content.
+You don’t want to dive into a ‘brand image’ that overpowers the actual offering or service.

-She adds that an overly styled site that doesn’t include the main core informational pieces people go to your site for — such as menus or contact info — is doing you a disservice.
+An overly styled site that doesn’t include the main core informational pieces people go to your site for — such as menus or contact info — is doing your company a disservice.

-Remember, SEO is what’s going to help drive people to your site.
-Without the proper parameters in place, your stylish site will be falling on deaf ears.
+Remember, search engine optimization (SEO) is what’s going to help drive people to your site.
+Without the proper parameters in place, your stylish site won’t be doing its job.